 There are currently several different possible scenarios for the relationship between the European Union and the United Kingdom resulting from these negotiations:

-- Despite the failed votes, the EU and the UK are still ratifying the proposed exit agreement in its current or amended form.
+- The most likely one is that the EU and the UK are ratifying the amended exit agreement until 31st of January 2020.
 Thereafter, an interim arrangement would come into effect according to which the UK will leave the EU.
-However, it would be treated as a member of the EU, for the most part of the two year transition period.
+However, it would be treated as a member of the EU, for the most part of the transition period (until the 31st of December 2020, once renewable for another two years).
 The negotiations on the future relationship will continue and be concluded based on the joint political declarations during the transition period.

 - If the UK leaves the EU without any transitional arrangement in this case, legislative and administrative contingency measures have been and are being taken at EU, federal and state level.
 They should ensure the smooth functioning in the areas of residence, of social affairs, (including transitional arrangements concerning social, pension and health insurances), of transport and freight transport (further information can be found on www.hamburg.com/brexit under the respective category).
 These contingency measures are not to be understood as replacement of a permanent regulation, but it should mitigate the most severe consequences of a hard Brexit for all persons affected.